-- Apply parking break and check if it operates properly. - b) Check tire pressure and condition. - c) Check wheels and bearings for wear and damage. - d) Check location of controls and ensure they work properly. - e) Verify if steering operates freely. - f) Activate throttle control lever several times to ensure it operates freely.
-It must return to idle position when released. - g) Activate the brake lever and foot pedal to make sure the brakes fully apply.
-Lever and pedal must fully return when released. - h) Ensure transmission lever is working then reset in NEUTRAL position. - Check drive chain for lubrication and adjustment. - i) Check sprockets for wear and damages. - k) Check fuel, oil and coolant levels. - Check for oil leaks on the engine and the transmission. - m) Ensure fuel valve is in fully open position (ON). - n) Clean headlamps and taillight. - o) Ensure seat is properly tightened. - p) If you transport cargo, respect load capacity.
+- a) Apply parking brake and check if it operates properly. - b) Check tire pressure and condition. - c) Check wheels and bearings for wear and damage. - d) Check location of controls and ensure they work properly. - e) Verify if steering operates freely. - f) Activate throttle control lever several times to ensure it operates freely.
+It must return to idle position when released. - g) Activate the brake levers and brake pedal to make sure the brakes fully apply.
+Levers and pedal must fully return when released. - Ensure transmission lever is working then reset in NEUTRAL position. - i) Check drive chain for adjustment and lubrication. - j) Check sprockets for wear and damages. - k) Check fuel, oil and coolant levels. - I) Check for oil leaks on the engine and the transmission. - m) Ensure fuel valve is in fully open position (ON). - n) Clean headlamps and taillight. - o) Ensure seat is properly tightened.

+- p) If you transport cargo, respect load capacity.
 Ensure cargo is properly secured to the racks. - q) If you are pulling a trailer or other equipment, ensure it respects the tongue capacity and towing capacity.
-Ensure trailer is properly secured to hitch. - Look and feel for loose parts while engine is off.
-Check fasteners. - s) Ensure the path of travel is free of persons and obstacles. - Check operation of ignition switch, start button, engine stop switch and headlamps.

-u) Start engine, remove parking brake and drive forward slowly a few feet then apply all brakes individually to test them.
+Ensure trailer is properly secured to hitch. - r) Look and feel for loose parts while engine is off.
+Check fasteners. - s) Ensure the path of travel is free of persons and obstacles. - t) Check operation of ignition switch, start button, engine stop switch and headlamps. - Start engine, remove parking brake and drive forward slowly a few feet then apply all brakes individually to test them.

 Correct any problem you may have found before riding.
 See an authorized Bombardier ATV dealer as necessary.